6 Essential Nutrients for Healthy Skin

 When our gut has a greater amount of bad or unhealthy microbiome, it increases toxins (pathogens) in the body.
 This lack of detoxification can be clearly seen on the skin.

-Besides, probiotics also significantly improve the skin’s protective barrier and maintain moisture level of the skin.
+Besides, probiotics also significantly improve the skin’s protective barrier and maintain the moisture level of the skin.
 Since it reduces the density of bad bacteria in the skin, this helps in reducing irritation and inflammation of the skin which is a major cause of breakouts and acne,

 Fermented foods such as sauerkraut, kimchi, yogurt and apple cider vinegar are great sources of natural probiotics.
 Add a few of them to your diet on a regular basis and you will definitely start seeing results in few days.